nikshitramesh/Word-Utility/README.md

 # Web Text App

-A sleek and powerful text sharing platform built using the MERN Stack.
+A sleek and powerful text editing platform built using the MERN Stack.
 Easily submit, view, and manage user-generated content with smooth interaction and real-time updates all within a modern, minimal UI.

 ## Tech Stack